 Is your computer locked by Canadian Association of Chiefs of Police virus that asks you to pay a fine through Ukash?
 Is this warning saying you have been breaking the laws and watching porn really from Canadian Police?
 Browsers are blocked by the CACP virus on mac asking for CAD $100 fine?
 Cannot access programs on mac pro?
 Currently, this virus scam not only lock your computer but lock your browser on Macbook pro and it asks for $150 CAD.
-The victim said:” I received the CACP virus on my MacBook Pro (the webpage that pop up and tell I should pay the 100$ fine to unblock my Safari browser). ” How to unlock PC screen from Canadian Association of Chiefs of Police Ukash scam virus asking for CAD $100?
+The victim said:” I received the CACP virus on my MacBook Pro (the webpage that pop up and tell I should pay the 100$ fine to unblock my Safari browser). ” How to unlock PC screen from Canadian Association of Chiefs of Police Ukash scam virus asking for CAD $100 or $150?
 How to unblock browser from CACP virus block page?